CyVerse-learning-materials/cyverse_mooc/step1.rst

     .. admonition:: learning-objectives

        - Determine whether this course is right for you
-       - Be able to find documentation on the CyVerse Learning Center
+       - Find documentation on the CyVerse Learning Center
        - Create a CyVerse account